shinhyeokoh/BerryBerry/UI_Design/Functions.md

 * Variable Input Window.
 (Users Input variable name this window they want to check)
 * Manage Multiple files Function.
 Users can manage their many code files.
 * Code range selection Fucntion.
 Users can select debugging range.
+* Storage system.
+When users tries to exit this program without saving file, Ask if users want to save file.
 * Output Window.
 This window will show how it look like Data Structure